Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 * The progress bar fills up with each successive answer selected and after 5 questions are answered the bar appears full.
 On starting the quiz the bar appears empty.
 The progress bar disapears entiely on screen sizes with a width below 550 pixels
 * clicking each section of the "click to reveal" image reveals another section of the celebrity image to a maxmimum of four.
 The celebrity image is revealed in the correct order i.e. eyes do not appear below the nose or chin.
 * Hovering over the answers causes them to increase in size and produce a shadow.
 When selected if the answer if correct it appears green, if incorrect it appears red.
 If the sound is enabled a correct answer gives applause, if incorrect a sad horn noise is played.
-* "Click for Instructions" can be clicked to reveal instructions on how to play the game and once clicked the instructions button disapears.
-If these instructions are themselves clicked they disapear and the instructions button re-appears.
+* "Click for Instructions" can be clicked to reveal instructions on how to play the game and once clicked the instructions button disappears.
+If these instructions are themselves clicked they disappear and the instructions button re-appears.
 * On loading the image of a speaker shows that sound is muted and sound will not play regardless of the user getting a correct or incorrect answer.
 If clicked the image changes to a speaker producing sound and answers selected will produce one of two sounds mentioned above.
 * Once five answers have been given the user is taken to the quiz end page (quiz-end.html)